-Interestingly, SoftBank backs both Uber and Ola and the company recently invested $10B acquiring 20% in Uber.
-SoftBank has also invested in the ANI Technologies Pvt., which is the parent company of Ola.
-Uber is quite popular in Australia and UberEATS food delivery is among the top growing businesses in that country.
+Interestingly, SoftBank backs both Uber and Ola, and the company recently invested $10B acquiring 20% in Uber.
+SoftBank has also invested in ANI Technologies Pvt., which is the parent company of Ola.
+Uber is quite popular in Australia, and UberEATS food delivery is among the top growing businesses in that country.

-The concussion between regional footprint of Uber and the investments made by SoftBank in Asia might complicate the situation.
+The collision between Uber’s regional footprint and the investments SoftBank made in Asia might complicate the situation.

 Ola and Uber now have a common investor and if not right away, there’s bound to be a push from SoftBank on how to get the two to burn less cash by not competing directly with each other.Even if there’s no merger between the two, there’s likely to be synergies. – Satish Meena, a New Delhi-based analyst at Forrester Inc.